Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 probably never know of without getting to an amusement center in Japan or Korea.

 Is *osu!* worst as a rhythm games than other games?
-Probably. *osu!* is more accessible, it's free, it's for PC, it has a gigantic playlist. *osu!* has online multiplayer, ranking, forums, a very big player base all around the world.
+Probably.
+But: *osu!* is more accessible, it's free, it's for PC, it has a gigantic playlist. *osu!* has online multiplayer, ranking, forums, a very big player base all around the world.
 None of ther other rhythm games have all of this at once.